EdisonLabs-Inc/CodeViz-Public/README.md

    - 🏗️ **System Overview**: Automatically generated map of your entire codebase
    - 💬 **Ask Questions**: "How does error handling flow from API to UI?"
    - 🔍 **Analyze Files**: Visualize specific file relationships
-   - 🤖 **Follow Suggestions**: Get contextual query suggestions as you code
+   - 🤖 **Query Suggestions**: Get contextual query suggestions as you code

 ## 🚀 Key Features